redshifting/um7java/README.md

 ## Data rates and data callbacks

 UM7 device provides two modes of data transmission:

 1. Binary
 2. NMEA

 According to these modes device can transmit binary and NMEA packets.

-To catch samples you should do 2 things:
+To catch packets you should do 2 things:

 1. Configure data rate of packet
 2. Set listener callback